 Finally, if you are responsible for actually providing day-to-day care for someone with a disabling condition, you should speak with a legal professional.
 You never know if something unexpected will happen and cause you to pass away or to become ill or injured and unable to continue fulfilling your care-giving responsibilities.
 Having a plan in place ensures that loving care can be provided to the person with the disabling condition, even if you are no longer able to personally provide that care.

 What Should Be Involved with Special Needs Planning?

 Special needs planning for caregivers should involve naming someone who can serve as guardian and provide daily care for a person with a disability.
 If you are a parent or other caregiver of someone with special needs, you want to determine what will happen to your child or to your friend or relative with disabilities when you are gone.
 You could make arrangements with a sibling or other relative to assume the role of guardian and caregiver, but will need to make sure you have instructions for guardianship in writing.

 If your primary concern is to help ensure that money is managed appropriately and that a gift you give does not cause a loss of access to government benefits, then you will likely be creating a special needs trust.
 A first party special needs trust can be used if the person with disabilities has assets which need to be protected or will be receiving money or property from a personal injury settlement.
 A third party special needs trust can be used if you will be using your own money or assets to provide for a person with a disability.
 An attorney can help you to follow all trust formalities.

-How can a Vermont Special Needs Planning Lawyer Help?
+How can a New York Special Needs Planning Lawyer Help?